 - Cover as much of your child in clothing that is a tight weave or has a UPF value (Ultraviolet Protection Factor) of 40 or above.

-- Make sure they are wearing a hat that covers as much of their face, neck, and ears as possible.
+- Put a hat on your baby that covers as much of their face, neck, and ears as possible.

 - Use UV protective sunglasses.

-- Apply sunscreen with an SPF of 30 or above to all skin not covered by clothing.
+- Apply sunscreen with an SPF of 30 or above to all skin not covered by clothing for babies 6 months and older (read below for what to do before your baby is 6 months old).

 - Use a chapstick with an SPF of 30 or above.